nathan-rabet/OPIChat/README.md

 If you enter a valid command, you will have one or both of these 2 following prompts:

 **Parameters**
-At this step, the client program valued that you entered a command which requires parameters.
+At this step, the client program estimated that you entered a command which requires parameters.

 ```text
 Parameters: